thm-projects/arsnova.click-v2/README.md

 ###### Backend
 The backend can be configured via npm.
 There are the following options available:
 - `portExternal [number]` This is the external port used for rewriting the urls of cached quizzes.
-- `portInternal [number]` This is the internal port used during the startup of the server
+- `portInternal [number]` This is the internal port used during the startup of the server.
 - `routePrefix [string]` The routePrefix is used to prefix the access of the Express routes.
-E.g if set to 'backend' the access to '/api/v1/myPath' will become '/backend/api/v1/myPath'
+E.g if set to 'backend' the access to '/api/v1/myPath' will become '/backend/api/v1/myPath'.
+- `rewriteAssetCacheUrl [string]` This configuration is used as base endpoint for cached assets.
+- `themePreviewHost [string]` Target of the Http Server which delivers the template for the theme preview generation.

 The command to use is `npm config set backend:[config] [value]`.
 It is required to use this command inside the /backend directory.